Skip to content

 → decides whether the value exists

-The UI can expose optional fields, but once a value object exists, it should be valid.
+The UI can expose optional fields.
+Once a value object is constructed, it must be valid.
+Validation at the boundary — not inside the aggregate.

 User